Eromanga Refinery

+Eromanga Refinery is a small, specialist oil refinery near Eromanga in South West Queensland, Australia.
+Eromanga is the largest oil producing area in mainland Australia.
+The refinery is approximately 1000 km west of Brisbane, and almost as far from any coastline.

-Eromanga Refinery is a small, specialist oil refinery near Eromanga, Queensland.
-It has been owned and operated by IOR since 1986.
+The refinery has been owned and operated by IOR since 1986.
 The primary product is low-particulate diesel, aimed particularly at the mining and outback transport industry.